Bells of the Lakes Members

 Krista Riedel has been ringing for more than 25 years and has been ringing with Bells of the Lakes since 2011, taking only one year off when her daughter was born.
 She studied music performance in handbells at Concordia University in St. Paul, where she was in the Handbell Ensemble, Christus Chorus, Concert Band and Vox 9.
 Krista has served on the Area 7 board with Handbell Musicians of America and has been both a performer and teacher at the area and national levels.
 An active vocalist, flautist, pianist and handbell soloist throughout the Twin Cities metro region, she also directs the youth handbells at Hennepin Avenue United Methodist Church and works as the office administrator at Redeemer Covenant Church.
 Krista is married to Darin Riedel, also a ringer and director, and they have a very active toddler, Haleigh, and a Corgi, Arthur.

-Emily Ruetz is in her third year ringing with Bells of the Lakes.
-She began ringing with Hennepin Chime and has also rung with Salem Covenant Church in New Brighton.
+Emily Ruetz began ringing with Hennepin Chime and has also rung with Salem Covenant Church in New Brighton.
 She is a percussionist with 10-plus years of concert and marching experience, including with Minnesota Brass.
 Outside of musical pursuits, she works for a national nonprofit organization and enjoys spending time with her partner and her cat.

 Kristyn Svoboda has been ringing since college, discovering handbells as a student at Concordia University in St. Paul, Minnesota.
 She works as a research specialist, doing background checks with Omni Data Retrieval.
 She has mastered several other instruments, including flute, bassoon, percussion and piano.
 She’s a native of Farmington, Minnesota, and is partial to puppies, chocolate and video games.